iPhone X review: 14 things you need to know about Apple's $1,000 phone

 I'm definitely going to need to check this out at more places in the days ahead.
 The bottom line: you don't want to be the guy holding up the line at the drugstore because your double-click-to-Face-ID-to-NFC-reader flow was off.

-The rear cameras are similar, not identical, to an iPhone 8 Plus
+The rear cameras are similar, not identical, to the iPhone 8 Plus

 Like the iPhone 8 Plus, the iPhone X has a dual rear camera with both wide-angle and telephoto lenses.
 But X has two changes: A larger aperture (f/2.4 vs. f/2.8) on the telephoto lens, and optical image stabilization on both lenses (rather than just one on the 8 Plus), which should make for better-lit, less blurry zoomed-in shots at night or in lower lighting.

-My colleague, CNET senior photographer James Martin, has done a deep dive on the new front-facing camera, experimenting with portraits and shots around San Francisco.
+My colleague, CNET Senior Photographer James Martin, has done a deep dive on the new front-facing iPhone X camera, experimenting with portraits and shots around San Francisco.

 The front camera is great with Portrait Mode…